 The blast damaged Schaefer's left hand and fingers, officials said.

-The sheriff's deputy and Schaefer were taken to a hospital for evaluation.
+The sheriff's deputy and Schaefer were taken to a hospital.
 The deputy has since been released.

 Court records say Schaefer pleaded guilty in May to being a felon in possession of body armor.
 He was sentenced to 18 months of federal probation in Washington County.